flatcar/flatcar-website/content/docs/latest/reference/developer-guides/sdk-disk-partitions.md

 ### Read-only /usr

-The `USR-A` or `USR-B` partitions are interchangeable and one of the two is mounted as a read-only filesystem at `/usr`.
+The `USR-A` or `USR-B` partitions are interchangeable, and one of the two is mounted as a read-only filesystem at `/usr`.

+These partitions each include three flags that affect the boot process, `priority`, `tries`, and `successful`.
+Their behaviour is fully described in the [manual rollback documentation][manual rollback docs].
+Their behaviour is implemented in an [add-gpt-partition-scheme GRUB patch][GRUB patches].
 After an update, Flatcar Container Linux will re-configure the GPT priority attribute, instructing the bootloader to boot from the passive (newly updated) partition.
 Here's an example of the priority flags set on an Amazon EC2 machine:

 ```shell
 $ sudo cgpt show /dev/xvda